pjabadesco/slim-restapi-gae/README.md

 - Specially oriented to develop Restful APIs using JSON
 - API Rate limiter middleware, for throttling excesive requests. [https://github.com/akirk/php-ratelimiter]

-Here is how i do it:
+Here is how i did it:

 ## Step 1 - run the root of your new project
 `composer require slim/slim "^3.0"`